Tension Rod Slip

 Loctite has been great for me for the last couple of years that I’ve used it on my kits.
 I apply just a small amount to each tension rod on all of my drums.
 You have to be careful because this stuff can get messy.

 I have also started to put it on all of my hardware screws and lugs screws that attach the hardware and lugs to the shell.
 One mistake you definitely don’t want to make though is getting the permanent Loctite thread locker.
-There are multiple ratings of adhesive-ness (is that even a word?) and you have to make sure you get
+There are multiple versions of thread locker, be sure to get THREAD LOCKER BLUE REMOVABLE.

 There are also some other options to help keep your drums in tune that won’t be as messy as this solution.